pieter-van-prooijen/kondoq/README.md

 show var usages in public clojure-(script) projects.

 TODO:
-- manifest props don't show on prod
 - etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
-Yes: the response has a Vary header which contains "Authorization" when making an authorized request.
+  Yes: the response has a
+  Vary header which contains "Authorization" when making an authorized request.

 - style guide compliance, consistent naming of "fetch-", "search-" etc. (server done, do client next)
 - more tests
 - give preference to "well-liked" repositories in results? (e.g. sort by number of github stars)